 Q: Is mineral sunscreen waterproof?

-A: All Beautycounter Countersun sunscreens are water and sweat proof up to 80 minutes.
+A: All Beautycounter Countersun sunblock products are water and sweat proof up to 80 minutes.

 Q: Is mineral sunscreen safe for pregnancy?